yohanjhaveri/judgement/README.md

 | 3 |
 | 2 |

-*Since there must always be a primary suit in each hand (since the primary suit is the starting suit, a situation where all cards are from the remaining suits category cannot exist and therefore there is always a hand winning card)*
+*\*Since there must always be a primary suit in each hand (since the primary suit is the starting suit, a situation where all cards are from the remaining suits category cannot exist and therefore there is always a hand winning card)*

 ### Scoring
+At the end of each round, players are scored based on how well they predicted.
+- If the predicted number of hands equals the number of hands won for a specific player, the player recieves **10 + predicted number of hands** points for that round.

-Each round is made up of hands, in which players play one of their cards in order.
-The number of hands in each round is equal to the number of cards that have been dealt for the round.
+- If the predicted number of hands does not equal the number of hands won for a specific player, the player recieves 0 points for that round.

-Each player takes turns to start each round
+Once all rounds are complete, the game ends and the points won across all rounds are totaled for each player.
+The player with the most points wins the game.